-A student’s interactions with Counseling Services can be disclosed to others only with his or her written permission, except under the circumstances described above.
-A student’s confidential counseling file is not part of his/her academic record.
+A student’s interactions with Counseling Services can be disclosed to others only with their written permission, except under the circumstances described above.
+A student’s confidential counseling file is not part of their academic record.

 All students receiving counseling services have certain rights.
 These include the right to participate actively in developing alternatives for addressing concerns.
 A student may terminate counseling at any time for any reason, preferably only after discussing such termination with the counselor.
-The student is encouraged to ask questions about anything he or she doesn't understand.
+The student is encouraged to ask questions about anything they do not understand.

-Because email is never fully confidential, SouthArk asks students not to use email to communicate with the counselor about personal matters or to schedule appointments.
-If a student contacts the counselor by email, he or she implicitly gives permission to the counselor to reply by email if the counselor chooses to do so.
+Because email is never fully confidential, SouthArk asks students not to use email to communicate with the counselor about personal matters.
+If a student contacts the counselor by email, they implicitly give permission to the counselor to reply by email if the counselor chooses to do so.
 The counselor will not provide counseling via email under any circumstances.
 Email should never be used to communicate an urgent or critical message.
-Please keep in mind that emails sent to or received from the College are subject to the Arkansas Freedom of Information Act, Ark.
+Please remember that emails sent to or received from the College are subject to the Arkansas Freedom of Information Act, Ark.
 Code Ann.
 Sec. § §25-19-101 et.
 Seq.

 If Concerned About a Student